End of Life for Drupal 7: What's Next?

 This is neither the first nor the last such transition for Drupal users.
 After all, the first iteration of Drupal was released back in 2001, when it wasn’t yet called Drupal.
 Over the next 20+ years, our favorite content management system has become more sophisticated with each update.
 We'll review the platform's history, highlight developments in modern versions of Drupal (now on version 10!), explain why migrating off older versions is important, and point to a free and handy guide for that process.

-The Many Versions of Drupal
+The many versions of Drupal

 To appreciate how the platform has evolved, it helps to look back at its history.

 - In its infancy, Drupal was known as Dorp (the Dutch word for “village”), and it was far from the versatile tool we use today.
-In 2000, Dorp (soon to be named Drop, thanks to perhaps the most infamous typo in the tech world), was primarily a place for then-college student Dries Buytaert and the social network at his university to talk about current events and organize get-togethers.
+In 2000, Dorp (soon to be named Drop, thanks to perhaps the most infamous typo in the tech world) was primarily a place for then-college student Dries Buytaert and the social network at his university to talk about current events and organize get-togethers.

-- Drupal 2.0: By 2001, Buytaert began listening and, in turn, responding to user demand.
+- Drupal 2.0: By 2001, Dries began listening and, in turn, responding to user demand.
 He started allowing people to create or translate their Drupal-based website into other languages.
 The release, which only took two months, also featured minor additions, such as the ability to edit a comment after it was posted.
 The core modules now numbered 22.

 - Drupal 3: The release of Drupal 3 was a watershed moment for our CMS, because it marked the arrival of nodes.
 All kinds of content were nodes, and all were interconnected.
 The number of modules increased to 26 as a healthy number of websites adopted Drupal for their framework.